 Meat, fish, eggs, legumes, dark leafy greens, nuts, seeds, and whole grains are good sources of iron and zinc.

 Niacin-rich foods include meat, fish, dairy, whole grains, legumes, nuts, seeds, and leafy greens.
 These foods are also rich in biotin, which is also found in egg yolks and organ meat.

 Leafy vegetables, nuts, whole grains, and vegetable oils are rich in LA, while walnuts, flaxseeds, chia seeds, and soy nuts are rich in ALA.

-It’s also worth noting that taking vitamin and mineral supplements in the absence of a deficiency may actually worsen hair loss, rather than help it (
+It’s also worth noting that taking vitamin and mineral supplements in the absence of a deficiency may worsen hair loss, rather than help it (

 Unless your healthcare provider confirms a deficiency, it’s best to opt for diets rich in these nutrients, rather than supplements, but speaking with a professional first before making any changes is best.

-Some people suffer from keratosis pilaris, a condition that causes goosebump-like bumps to appear on the cheeks, arms, thighs or buttocks.
+Keratosis pilaris is a condition that causes goosebump-like bumps to appear on the cheeks, arms, thighs, or buttocks.
 These little bumps may also be accompanied by corkscrew or ingrown hairs.